What is a permit?

 Where can I get a permit and who is responsible for obtaining a permit?

 Permit applications are submitted to the Planning and Development Services Department.
+All applications should be submitted.
 Either the homeowner or contractor can submit the application for a permit, but it is the responsibility of the homeowner/property owner to ensure a permit is secured and posted on the job site.

 The granting of a City permit does not exempt the applicant from complying with any HOA's CC&Rs or any other private deed restrictions associated with the property; and the issuance of this permit is not in any way an indication that the work/project complies with any HOA's CC&Rs or any other private deed restrictions associated with the property.

 Where can I get a permit for Fireworks?

 The Fireworks permit application and TFD review must be obtained from the Tucson Fire Department prior to coming to PDSD.
 Contact them at 791-4502 for additional information.

 What are my responsibilities after obtaining a permit?

 Once a permit has been obtained from the Planning and Development Services Department there are certain responsibilities placed on the homeowner and/or contractor.
 The homeowner is responsible for obtaining the permit for the proposed project and for posting it on the site.
 The individual doing the work covered by the permit must call for inspection prior to covering or concealing work.
 When a permit is issued, a Job Card will be given to you listing the common required inspections.